scollinselliott/lakhesis/README.md

 R3, C3
 ```

-If characters are not displyaing properly in the plot, make sure to
+If characters are not displaying properly in the plot, make sure to
 check font encoding (UTF-8 is recommended).

 Row and column elements must be unique (a row element cannot have the